aliseylaneh/Python-Eventsourcing-CQRS/README.md

 ---

-## License
-This project is licensed under the MIT License.
-See `LICENSE` for details.

----

 ## Contact
-For questions or support, please open an issue or reach out to the repository owner.
+For questions or support, please open an issue or reach me by emailing or sending message in LinkedIn.